zhudaiwang/learngit/readme.txt

-hello this is my first document;
+hello this is my first document

+now i change this document;